A Criterion for Decoding on the BSC: Introduction

-List decoding was proposed by Elias in 1957 as an alternative to unique decoding \cite{elias1957firstlist}.
+\\ \textbf{List decoding} \\ List decoding was proposed by Elias in 1957 as an alternative to unique decoding \cite{elias1957firstlist}.
 In the list decoding framework, the receiver of a corrupted codeword is asked to output a list of potential codewords, with the guarantee that with high probability one of these codewords is the original one.
 This of course allows for a greater fraction of errors to be tolerated.

 The list decoding community has largely focused on proving results for the adversarial noise model, and many codes are now known to achieve list-decoding capacity.
 For example uniformly random codes achieve capacity, as do uniformly random linear codes \cite{guruswami2002listlinear1,Li2018listlinear2,Guruswami2011listlinear3}.
-Folded Reed-Solomon codes were the first explicit codes to provably achieve list-decoding capacity \cite{Guruswami2008explicitlist}, followed by several others a few years later \cite{Guruswami2012explicitlist2,Kopparty2015explicitlist3,Hemenway2017explicitlist4,Mosheiff2020explicitlist5}.
+Folded Reed-Solomon codes were the first explicit codes to provably achieve list-decoding capacity \cite{Guruswami2008explicitlist}, followed by several others a few years later \cite{Guruswami2012explicitlist2,Kopparty2015explicitlist3,Hemenway2017explicitlist4,Mosheiff2020explicitlist5,brakensiek2022listdecoding}.
 For the rest of this paper however, we will exclusively work in the model where the errors are stochastic.
-In this model, the strongest known list decoding bound for the code $\mathsf{RM}(n,d)$ with $\binom{n}{\leq d}=\eta N>N-N\log(1+2\sqrt{\epsilon(1-\epsilon)})$ is, to our knowledge, that one can output a list $T$ of size
+In this model, as far as we know, there was no known list-decoding bound for transitive codes prior to our Theorem \ref{thmtransitivelist}.
+For doubly transitive codes, the strongest previously known list decoding bound was, to the best of our knowledge, that any doubly transitive code $C\subseteq\F_2^N$ of dimension $\textnormal{dim }C=(1-\gamma) N$ can list-decode $\epsilon$-errors with a list $T$ of size